kubrickfr/avsc-wiki/Advanced-usage.md

 full long range must be supported.
 For this reason, `avsc` lets us define custom long implementations.
-(To avoid silently corrupting data, the default `LongType` will throw an error when encountering a number outside the supported precision.)
+(To avoid silently corrupting data, the default `LongType` will throw an error when encountering a number outside the supported precision range.)

 There are multiple JavaScript libraries to represent 64 bit integers, with different characteristics (e.g. some are faster but do not run in the browser).
 Rather than choose a particular one, `avsc` provides a generic [`AbstractLongType`](Api#abstractlongtypeopts) which can be adapted to each.
-Below are a few examples of using it with various implementations (refer to the API documentation for details on each option):
+Below are a few implementation examples (refer to the API documentation for details on each option; a helper script is also available to validate your implementation inside `etc/scripts/`):

 + [`node-int64`](https://www.npmjs.com/package/node-int64):